12 August 2020

 Behavioural changes in how employees access health and wellbeing benefits due to the pandemic will bring long-term advantages for employers and employees

 With employees needing to engage with healthcare differently during the pandemic, it has enlightened many about the variety of wellbeing services that are available remotely and digitally.
-This is likely to create long-term behavioural change amongst employees, with a number of positive benefits, and employers have an opportunity to capitalise on this, says Towergate Health & Protection.
+This is likely to create long-term behavioural change amongst employees, with a number of positive benefits, and employers have an opportunity to capitalise on this, says Towergate Employee Benefits.

 Lasting change in engaging with healthcare